kirankumarkommu007/EMS/README.md

 # EMS (Employee Management System) - Setup Guide

 EMS is a Spring Boot application designed for managing employees.
-It utilizes Thymeleaf and Bootstrap 4 for the frontend and connects to a MySQL database named `ems_liquibase`.
+It utilizes Thymeleaf and Bootstrap 4 for the frontend and connects to a MySQL database

 ## Prerequisites